What is the Plan of Reorganization?

 Certain classes of creditors may also be deemed “impaired”, in which the recovery value is less than the creditors’ original prepetition debt value, whereas other classes are “unimpaired” (paid back in full in cash), often in the same or very similar form of consideration as before (i.e., similar debt terms).

-The three main Chapter 11 filing types are depicted below:
+The three main Chapter 11 filing types are the following:

 The chosen approach directly influences the complexity of the restructuring process and the time required before a resolution is reached, as well as the total costs incurred.